When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

-Summer 2021 holidays are already on sale with discounts and deals trying to tempt holidaymakers to book early.
-The risk is that your plans could be disrupted due to COVID-19.
+Summer 2021 holiday deals might tempt holidaymakers to book now, but the risk is that your plans could be disrupted due to COVID-19.

-Thousands of holidaymakers are still fighting to get refunds from tour operators and airlines for trips cancelled this summer.
-While many more are finding their airline won’t refund them for flights to Spain and France, even though the government says they shouldn’t currently travel.
+Thousands of holidaymakers are still fighting to get refunds from tour operators and airlines for trips cancelled last summer.
+Many more are finding their airline won’t refund them for flights to Spain, France and elsewhere, even though the government says they shouldn’t currently travel.

-But you can safely book a holiday in 2021, or later this year, that protects you from almost any disruption, including the government’s ever-changing travel restrictions, being forced to self-isolate or the financial failure of your travel company if you follow the steps below.
+But most of us still don’t know when we will get a vaccine, or whether individual countries will allow British nationals to travel.
+However, there are ways you can safely book a holiday in 2021 that protects you from almost any disruption, including the government’s ever-changing travel restrictions, being forced to self-isolate or the financial failure of your travel company.
+Follow the steps below.

 Book a package holiday, rather than flights and hotels separately